THE THREE CABALLEROS

 Welcoming us to this strangeness is another gift, which turns out to be José Carioca himself, and thus begins "Baía," presumably a corruption of Bahia, a state of Brazil.
 "Have you ever been to Baía?"
 José asks Donald in song, somewhere between five and infinity times; Donald replies in the negative each time, and finally just asks if José has ever been to Baía, which he has not.
 And so, by way of the magic pop-up book José's brought with him, they go to Baía, and this is sort of what I wanted when I said that José's segment of Amigos, and the best segment of Amigos, "Aquarela do Brasil," needed a punchier ending.
 "Baía" offers some decent multiplane landscapes that underline José's ode to its beauty (personally, I think they tack slightly too hard toward red in their pink-and-purple sunsets, which combined with the flying doves and the lack of any other life whatsoever kind of give it the feeling of a post-apocalypse rather than a paradise).
 But when Donald and José arrive in Baía, it turns out it's populated by a great many people, by which I mean actual, photographed human beings.

 Thus is introduced the other major theme of the film: Donald lusting after a cavalcade of Latina entertainers.
-He begins here, with Aurora Miranda, who tends to stare in Donald's general direction with a rictus grin that's the live-action portions' most sustained flirtation with the "what the hell am I looking at?" style of acting that's tended to infect live-action/cartoon hybrids pretty much right up until the modern age, where looking at the place a cartoon will later go is now any actor's primary job.
+He begins here, with Aurora Miranda, who tends to stare in Donald's general direction with a rictus grin that's the live-action portions' most sustained flirtation with the "what the hell am I looking at?" style of acting that's tended to infect live-action/cartoon hybrids pretty much right up until the modern age, where looking at the place a cartoon will later go has become many actors' primary job.
 There's another song, replete with live-action dancing this time, and "Baía" is plenty kinetic, but not all that compelling; the coolest thing that happens outside of its multiplane introduction (and the Aracuan screwing with them in admittedly very funny ways) is a dance-off between a pair of men, also vying for Miranda's affections, who become satanic, silhouetted gamecocks by way of editing.
 It perhaps doesn't help that the hybridization itself looks like garbage half the time, particularly the recourse to several rear-projected images of Donald and José that tend to be genuinely quite poorly photographed.
 On the plus side for our American hero, "Baia" concludes with Donald winning from Miranda the only

 orgasm passionate kiss he'll get to have in the whole film.
 (6/10)